How to Build a Web Barcode Scanner Using OpenCV.js

 OpenCV is an open-source computer vision and machine learning software library and has a basic barcode reading ability.
 It has a QR Code detector added in 2018 and a barcode detector added in 2021 which supports detecting and decoding of EAN-13, EAN-8, and UPC-A barcodes.

 It has a JavaScript version based on WebAssembly which can run in the browser.
-In this article, we are going to build a web barcode detecter with OpenCV.js.
+In this article, we are going to build a web barcode scanner with OpenCV.js that reads EAN-13, EAN-8, UPC-A, and QR codes from images and a live camera stream.

-Include the OpenCV Library in a Web Page
+Step 1: Include the OpenCV.js Library in Your Web Page

 Include OpenCV with the following tag: